saendu/jekyll/_posts/2020-07-25-your-own-private-cloud.md

 ```

 ### Persistence Volume
 Like databases, don't you?
 Well who doesn't.
-A little bit of persistence storage never hurt anyone.
-To make this work we need our external SSD hard drive and use our master to serve a NFS server.
+A little bit of persistence storage never hurt anyone and you might want to run a Wordpress instance on your cluster anyway.
+To make this work we need an external SSD hard drive and use our master to serve as an NFS server.

 #### Install NFS Server
-So plug in your SSD hard drive and let's start!
+So, plug in your SSD hard drive and let's start!

 ##### On master
-First we need some NFS packages.
+First, we need some NFS packages.
 ```
 sudo apt-get install nfs-common nfs-kernel-server
 ```